Negotiation Skills: 5 Proven Ways to Build Trust at the Bargaining Table

 Discover how to boost your power at the bargaining table in this FREE special report, Dealmaking: Secrets of Successful Dealmaking in Business Negotiations, from Harvard Law School.

-B. Carol’s longtime doctor diagnoses her with a serious illness and recommends immediate, aggressive treatment.
+B. Carol’s longtime doctor diagnoses her with a serious illness and urges immediate aggressive treatment.

-C. The owner of a fine-dining restaurant is having trouble making ends meet during an economic downturn.
+C. A fine-dining restaurant owner struggles during an economic downturn.

 Below, we present five guidelines negotiators can use to build and sustain mutual trust at the bargaining table.